 Be engaged and conscientious practitioners who understand the context in which their designs are implemented and the corresponding impact of their activities on society.

-To foster attainment of the educational objectives, the ME Department has developed a curriculum that insures students will achieve the following outcomes by the time of graduation:
+To foster attainment of the educational objectives, the program curriculum has been developed and organized to ensure students will achieve the following outcomes by the time of graduation:

 a) Graduates must have the ability to apply knowledge of mathematics, science, and engineering.